Frequently Asked Questions

 How can I know that WSU has all of my concurrent enrollment courses?

 Every student who takes a concurrent enrollment course registered for it first.
 Therefore, all WSU courses will already be in our computer system.
-However, as part of the transition from concurrent enrollment student to a standard new freshman student it is important that you send us official transcripts from all institutions where you have earned college credit as well as any Advanced Placement (AP) or International Baccalaureate (IB) scores.
+However, as part of the transition from concurrent enrollment student to a standard new freshman student, it is important that you send us official transcripts from all other institutions where you have earned college credit as well as any Advanced Placement (AP) or International Baccalaureate (IB) scores.
 This will ensure that we have a complete picture of your academic work for advising purposes.
+If you are finishing your twelve credit hours just prior to high school graduation it is essential that you ensure WSU has all college transcripts from all institutions as soon as possible so a scholarship decision can be made.
+Notice of the EDGE scholarship will be mailed to you sometime in May or June.

 What if I receive an academic scholarship that gives me more money per semester than the Concurrent Enrollment EDGE Scholarship?